dottjt/refactor-me/README.md

 - Setup some sort of CI/CD i.e. Buildkite.
 - Setup some sort of integration testing with the database.
 - Fixtures file of all the different available products for testing purposes.
-- Implement test coverage i.e. NYC, as well as make it blocking.
+- Implement test coverage i.e. NYC, as well as set testing thresholds.
 - Probably refactor the route validation, and write tests for it as well.
+- Add some form of rate limiting with a Redis cache.
-- Add more inline JSDoc annotations.
+- Add additional JSDoc annotations.

-## Improvements

-- I changed the way some things worked (such as removing the `isNew` flag to determine whether to update or , I really don't like the idea of that)
-- Added some much needed documentation for the routes.
-- Added rate limiting.
-- Added API validation.
-- Added githooks.

 ## Discovered Errors